robertknight/duckface/README.md

 ## Dependencies

  * The generated classes have no compile or runtime dependencies, other than those for the types used in interface methods.
- * The `dface.rb` tool uses Ruby and the treetop and mustache gems.
+ * The `duckface.rb` tool uses Ruby and the treetop and mustache gems.

 ## Performance